chiliseed/hub/README.rst

 =============

 Chiliseed Hub is a service that manages pre-defined, production ready architectures for deploying containerized applications to AWS.
-Each piece of infrastructure has a corresponding executor that manages it, and the Hub combines all the pieces to provide a cohesive architecture, according to best practices.
+Each piece of infrastructure is managed by a corresponding executor.
+Ultimately, the Hub combines all the pieces to provide a cohesive architecture, according to best practices.

+Be sure to check out our `demo <https://chiliseed.com/get-started#hub-demo>`_ to see just how simple it is to get started.

 Why?
 ----

-1. We've deployed many projects and defined same infrastructure time and again.
+1. We've deployed many projects and defined the same infrastructure time and time again.
-2. There are many ready terraform configurations out there, open sourced for everyone to use, but it still requires knowledge of what exactly is needed and how to configure it.
+2. There are many ready terraform configurations out there, open sourced for everyone to use, but they still require knowledge of what exactly is needed and how to configure it.
-3. And sometimes terraform is not enough.
+3. Sometimes terraform is not enough.

 This project aims to provide ready-made architecture, incorporating best practices, so that we won't need to reinvent the wheel every time.